Guaranteeing Students’ Rights on Campus

 Information was provided by The Clery Center.

-The SafeColleges Online Tip Reporting System can be used to prevent and investigate sexual assault, hazing, discrimination, threats of violence and more on your campus.
-Alert lets students, faculty and staff anonymously report tips to your administration 24/7 from any web-enabled device.
+The Vector LiveSafe Safety Communications Platform and Mobile App can be used to prevent and investigate sexual assault, hazing, discrimination, threats of violence and more on your campus.
+It lets students, faculty and staff anonymously report tips to their administration 24/7 from any web-enabled device.
 Users can submit tips through the phone, text, email and website.
-A SafeColleges Alert Mobile App will be available soon for students, faculty, and staff